Isokon: Isokon furniture revival

 Pritchard revived the Isokon Furniture Company in 1963.
 Pritchard hired Ernest Race, former furniture designer for the Festival of Britain.
 In 1968, Pritchard licensed John Alan Designs, based in Camden, London to produce the Long Chair, Nesting Tables and the Isokon Penguin Donkey Mark 2 designed by Ernest Race.
 The Isokon Penguin Donkey Mark 2 became a sales success due to the support of Allen Lane, the founder on Penguin Books.
 In 1982, Chris McCourt of Windmill Furniture was handed the baton by Jack Pritchard to manufacture the historical Isokon furniture pieces.
 The first furniture to be added to the collection since 1963 was designed by the duo BarberOsgerby.
 Edward Barber and Jay Osgerby had recently graduated from the Royal College of Art when they designed their first piece, the Loop Coffee Table, in 1996.
-The bent plywood design was to be the first of several furniture pieces that the designers created for what is now named Isokon Plus.
-The most recent is the Bodleian Chair for the University of Oxford's historic Bodleian Libraries.
+The bent plywood design was to be the first of several furniture pieces that the designers created for what was then named Isokon Plus.
+Their most recent design was the Bodleian Chair for the University of Oxford's historic Bodleian Libraries.
+Since then new designs have been added to the collection by notable designers such as Jasper Morrison and Foster + Partners Industrial Design.